-The accommodation of use of an audio recording device to record lectures allows students with disabilities to have an equal chance to receive and process information presented in class by supporting their notetaking needs.
+The ability to record lectures allows students with disabilities equal access to receive and process information presented in class by supporting their notetaking needs.

 Students who have been granted permission to audio record class lectures as an accommodation must agree to abide by each of these provisions: